-In order to be eligible to file an unemployment benefits claim, you must have been terminated from your previous job due to no fault of your own.
+To be eligible to file an unemployment benefits claim, you typically must have been terminated from your previous job due to no fault of your own.
 Your employer will be asked to confirm this or provide proof concerning why he or she believes your claim for unemployment is unfounded.

 There are many reasons as to why an applicant may not be eligible for federal unemployment benefits.
 These reasons include:

 - Misconduct in the workplace, or not following the rules and regulations set in place by the employer.